CodingMilitia/Blog/_posts/2020-02-24-aspnet-016-from-zero-to-overkill-authentication-with-identity-and-razor-pages.md

 1. New web application with Identity pre-configured
 2. Adding Identity to an application using the scaffolding tool
 3. Add Identity to an application manually
-4. Ignore Identity, role our own
+4. Ignore Identity, roll our own

 ### 1. New web application with Identity pre-configured
 This is the easiest way to get a fully working application with authentication.
 You'll probably need to make some adjustments afterwards (e.g. it uses a SQLite database by default) but you'll be up and running in no time.